At a glance

 - Public and Products Liability (PL) insurance is an important part of doing business, with minimum levels commonly required

-- However, minimum Limits of Indemnity are not necessarily enough for customers’ actual needs, especially following recent changes to the law
+- However, minimum Limits of Indemnity may not be enough for customers’ actual needs, especially following recent changes to the law

-We explain the benefits of prompting all customers to review their PL limit of indemnity, and offer guidance on choosing a suitable level of cover.
+We explain the benefits of reviewing PL limits of indemnity, and offer guidance on choosing a suitable level of cover.

 Rising costs prompt need for review